 Conservative Treatment Options to Treat a Pinched Nerve:

-If you just woke up one day with something that you know as a pinched nerve.
-Or if you seem to develop a radiating pain through the course of the day.
-Then you must save some of the self-care tips mentioned below to begin treating you pinched nerve.
+If you just woke up one day with something that you know is a pinched nerve, or if you seem to develop a radiating pain through the course of the day, then you should be aware of some of the self-care tips mentioned below to begin treating you pinched nerve.
 As with any treatments, it is recommended to start with non-invasive rather than surgical options (such as spinal surgery) first.

 - Getting a message.
-A handheld massager is great to start with
+A handheld massager is great to relieve the pressure in your hands.

 Although you may not feel like doing it, the key is to simply keep your body and joints moving to find relief from pinched nerve pain and to reduce swelling (if present).